asifpy/django-crudbuilder/README.md

 - For DeleteView : <your app_name>.<your model>_delete
 ```

-If you want to add your own permissions, then define your own permission required dictionary exlicitly on the model.
+If you want to add your own permissions, then define your own permission required dictionary exlicitly in CRUD class.
 ```
 permission_required = {
     'list'  : 'example.permission1',